Android-for-Python/Camera4Kivy/README.md

 ## Camera Provider

 Camera4Kivy depends on a 'camera provider' to access the OS camera api.
 On most platforms this uses the same provider as Kivy, with modified defaults.
+On Android, iOS, and MacOS there is only a single provider.

 | Platform    | Provider      | Requires       |
 |-------------|---------------|----------------|